bobtsang28/bobtsang28.github.io/_pages/about.md

 Hello there!
 My name is Bob.
 I was raised in Hong Kong and have moved to the UK in pursuit of a career in film and television production.

 My passion for the art stems from my background in mountaineering.
 I began filming and editing travel videos years ago as a way to document my experience climbing various mountains across the globe.
-Since then, I've worked on feature films, TV dramas, mini-documentaries, and more.
+Since then, I’ve completed the Seven Summits, climbing the highest mountain on every continent, including Mount Everest, and have gone on to work across feature films, TV dramas, mini-documentaries, and more.

 Now based in London, I work as a freelance filmmaker, camera trainee and content creator across photography and video projects.
 Alongside client work, I am developing a personal passion project: a mini-documentary series focused on creatives and entrepreneurs in the UK with connections to South Asian culture, exploring how memory and cultural identity shape an individual’s pursuit of their aspirations.